 |Position:||Associate Head Coach|

 Prior to his arrival in St. Louis, Margenthaler was assistant coach and recruiting coordinator at Samford during the 2015-16 season.
-He helped guide the Bulldogs to a 20-11 record.
+He helped lead the Bulldogs to a 20-11 record.

 “I’m very pleased to welcome Ty to Saint Louis University and the Billiken family,” Stone said upon Margenthaler's hiring.
 “He comes from a basketball family and is a highly respected and proven recruiter.
 Ty knows how I operate and will be a tremendous asset to our program as we continue to build our program.”